NethServer/docs/administrator-manual/en/accounts.rst

 other filesystems (i.e. EXT4) enable the ACLs as explained in :ref:`Shared folders requirements <shared_folders_requirements-section>`.

-At the end of the Active Directory configuration procedure,  the |product| host machine is automatically configured to join the Active Directory domain.
-Go back to the :guilabel:`Users & groups` page to see the default accounts.
+At the end of the procedure, the |product| host machine automatically joins the new Active Directory domain.

 .. index::
     pair: active directory; change IP